CREATIVE WRITING SUBMISSION - 2017/8

 P - Professional/Practical skills

-In order to give students training in the research skills needed to plan and complete an independent and large-scale research project, this module includes four two-hour workshops which are compulsory for all students:
+In order to give students training in the research skills needed to plan and complete an independent and large-scale research project, this module includes six two-hour workshops which are compulsory for all students:

-Workshop 3: Self-reflexive commentary and other exercises (start of semester 2)
+Workshop 3: Drafting and Editing exercises (end of semester 1)

-Dissertation and self-reflexive commentary: tbc [circa March 2015)
+Dissertation and self-reflective critical commentary: tbc [circa mid-March)

 Methods of Teaching / Learning